carenwaks/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    - Try to add a toy to generate th error message
+    - Check error type on browser console
+    - Check the error message on the rails server
+    - Error points to name error
+    - Correct name error
+    - Try to add a toy again to make sure it works

 - Update the number of likes for a toy

   - How I debugged:
+    - Try to update the likes to generate the name error
+    - Check error type on browser Console
+    - Error points to no json data
+    - Use byebug to check on data
+    - Update method to pass json data
+    - Try to update the likes again to ensure it was successfull

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    - Try to donate toy to generate the error message
+    - Check error type on browser Console
+    - Check rails server for error
+    - Error points to " no route matches"
+    - Correct route error
+    - Try to donate toy again to ensure it works